AY2122S1-CS2103T-T17-2/tp/docs/DeveloperGuide.md

 ### Match Student
 {:.no_toc}
-[comment]: <> (to update based on our sample data)
 1. Match a student while all students are being shown
     1. Prerequisites: List all students using the `list s` command.
-There exists multiple students in the list.
+There exists multiple students in the list and at least one matching tutor.
     1. Test case: `match 1`<br>
        Expected: First student is from the student list is matched.
 Details of the matched student is shown in the result display and matched tutors are displayed on the matched tutor list.
     1. Test case: `match`<br>
        Expected: No student is matched.
 Error details shown in the result display, with a result message `Invalid command format!...`
     1. Test case: `match 0`<br>
        Expected: No student is matched.
-Error details shown in the result display, with a result message `Invalid command format!...`
+Error details shown in the result display, with a result message `The student index provided is invalid`
        Other incorrect match commands to try: `match x` (where x is a number that is less than or equal to zero or greater than the student list size).
-    1. Test case: `match 100` //some index to add later<br>
-       Expected: No endpoint is deleted.
-Error details shown in the result display, with a result message saying `Index provided is not within...`
-       Other incorrect remove commands to try: `remove x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer).

 ### Filter matched Tutor list
 {:.no_toc}